 I cannot speak to using the wheelchair full time inside the house from experience, or for the experience of not being able to transfer on one’s own, but I hope if this is the case for you that some of this blog will still be useful.

 I am based in San Francisco, so my experience with chairs relates to that as well.

 Getting a Wheelchair

-For most people, going through your doctor and getting a wheelchair evaluation is a first step.
-They evaluate fit, how your condition relates to your wheelchair needs, ergonomics, needs, your house, etc. Often this step is done through insurance, and keep in mind that insurance companies want to say you need the least expensive thing they can get away with.
+For most people, going through your doctor is the first step.
+Then getting a wheelchair evaluation with an occupational therapist/wheelchair specialist.
+They evaluate fit, how your condition relates to your wheelchair needs, ergonomics, needs, your house, etc. If you have insurance, this step might done through insurance, but keep in mind that insurance companies want to say you need the least expensive thing they can get away with.
 In my case, it was the in-network wheelchair supplier who sent the occupational therapist to argue on my behalf for what I need in a chair to the insurance company.
-For many conditions, for people who are not average size, and for manual chairs which come in more sizes this is probably a necessary step and even if you decide not to go through insurance it may help you understand more about what you need.
-You may need a custom built chair is best if you can get one.
+For many conditions, for people who are not average size, and for manual chairs which come in more sizes this is a necessary step and even if you decide not to go through insurance it may help you understand more about what you need.
+All that said, a custom built chair is best if you can get one.

 Working with insurance

 Insurance sucks.
 I have great insurance.
 I have a doctor fully prepared to back me up.
 Even with that, in the very best case scenario it would have taken me a minimum of three months (according to the insurance company), and more likely a year to get my wheelchair through insurance when I first needed one.
 I gave up and went to EBAY (more on that later).
 Now (3/2022) I am going through insurance to get a chair that is actually made for me and should serve me better.